Dean: Shireen Pavri

-- Qualified candidates who wish to earn the Multiple Subject Credential or MSCD and ESCP may begin the Liberal Studies Department as first-term freshmen.
+- Qualified candidates who wish to earn the Multiple Subject Credential (MSCP) and Education Specialist Credential (ESCP) may begin the Liberal Studies Program as first-term freshmen.
 This program includes the Integrated Teacher Education Program (ITEP) which leads to the Multiple Subject Credential in four and a half years of full time, accelerated study.

 - Qualified transfer students from community colleges who wish to earn the Multiple Subject Credential may enroll in Liberal Studies as transfer students This program leads to the Multiple Subject Credential in four and a half years of full time, accelerated study.
 Candidates in the Urban Dual Credential Pathway may earn both MSCP and ESCP in 5 years.